 Thanks to Alexander Central High School, a Unified Champion School, Boston has a place to call home.

 “We are blessed to have a supportive and accepting student population.
 Our students are respected and are involved in every aspect of school functions, from pep rallies to proms to graduations,” Pruett exclaims.

 When you walk through the hallways of Alexander Central High School, you see a welcoming environment where students and educators alike are beginning to understand the value of inclusion.
 Students are embracing their differences and are learning what it means to live and play Unified.

 “I wish every school could be just like my school one day,” says Boston.
 “We all deserve that kind of school.”

 As schools across the United States and the world join the Special Olympics movement, Boston’s hopes may come true.
 Students and educators continue to come together to build a future where no student fears walking into their first day of school and is embraced by a climate of inclusion, acceptance and respect.

-You can find more about Speical Olympics of North Carolina go to sonc.net.
+You can find more information about Special Olympics of North Carolina by going to sonc.net.